charikajana/NoCodeAutomation/docs/Quick_Start_Guide.md

 @When("user registers")
 public void userRegisters() {
-    // Just write steps in natural language agent.execute("When I enter 'John' in First Name");
+    // Just write steps in natural language testGeni.execute("When I enter 'John' in First Name");
-    agent.execute("When I enter 'Doe' in Last Name");
+    testGeni.execute("When I enter 'Doe' in Last Name");
-    agent.execute("When I enter 'john@test.com' in Email");
+    testGeni.execute("When I enter 'john@test.com' in Email");
-    agent.execute("When I enter 'password123' in Password");
+    testGeni.execute("When I enter 'password123' in Password");
-    agent.execute("When I select 'United States' in Country");
+    testGeni.execute("When I select 'United States' in Country");
-    agent.execute("When I check Terms and Conditions");
+    testGeni.execute("When I check Terms and Conditions");
-    agent.execute("When I click Register button");
+    testGeni.execute("When I click Register button");

     // Verify
-    agent.execute("Then I should see 'Registration successful'");
+    testGeni.execute("Then I should see 'Registration successful'");
 }
 ```